BetonQuest/BetonQuest/docs/API/Logging.md

 }
 ````

-Now you only need an `BetonQuestLogger` instance to inject into your class.
+Now you need an `BetonQuestLogger` instance to inject into your class.

-For this you now need to know how to obtain a `BetonQuestLoggerFactory` instance.
-For this you have three options:
+First check if a logger factory or a logger is already present in the current context.
+If your design is clean,
+this should be the case.
+One should always initialize the logger in the
+main class and pass it to the other classes.

 !!! note ""

-    === "Using the ServiceManager"
+    === "For Addons: Using the ServiceManager"
-        !!! abstract ""
         This is the recommended way to obtain a BetonQuestLoggerFactory instance.
 Simply add this in your `onEnable()` method:
         ````java linenums="1"
         final BetonQuestLoggerFactory loggerFactory = Bukkit.getServicesManager().load(BetonQuestLoggerFactory.class);
         ````

         This will only return a BetonQuestLoggerFactory instance if BetonQuest is installed and already loaded.
         Otherwise it will return `null`.

-    === "Using the BetonQuest instance"
-        !!! abstract ""
-            This can be used but we do not recommend it, as we may change the way the BetonQuest instance is obtained in the future.
+    === "For internal development: Legacy classes"
+        If you are working on a legacy class that requires a `BetonQuestLogger` and exists in an architecture that has not
+        been migrated to pass the `BetonQuestLoggerFactory` around, you can obtain the `BetonQuestLoggerService` like so:

         ````java linenums="1"
         final BetonQuestLoggerFactory loggerFactory = BetonQuest.getInstance().getLoggerFactory();
         ````
-            BetonQuest.getInstance() will return `null` if BetonQuest is not installed or not loaded yet.
+        `BetonQuest.getInstance()` will return `null` if BetonQuest is not installed or not loaded yet.

     ??? info "`BetonQuestLoggerFactory` additional background implementation information"
         As the BetonQuestLoggerFactory is a service, it is not guaranteed that the instance you get
         is the one BetonQuest created by default.
-But here we expain the behavior of the default BetonQuestLoggerFactory.
+But here we explain the behavior of the default BetonQuestLoggerFactory.

         First there is the `DefaultBetonQuestLoggerFactory` class,
         which is the default implementation of the `BetonQuestLoggerFactory` interface.
         It simply creates a child logger for the given class using the Logger of your plugin.
-        This is done by checking which plugin did load the class.
+        This is done by checking which plugin loaded the class.

         This default implementation is wrapped into the `CachingBetonQuestLoggerFactory`.
         This class can be used to cache any implementation of the `BetonQuestLoggerFactory` interface.